realm/realm-dart-samples/realm_dart/README.md

 [![License](https://img.shields.io/badge/License-Apache-blue.svg)](LICENSE)

+## Realm Dart sample
-## A simple command-line application using Realm Dart SDK
+A command-line application using Realm Dart SDK.

+This sample uses the [Realm Dart SDK](https://www.mongodb.com/docs/realm/sdk/flutter/#dart-standalone-realm) to demonstrates the following simple operations with a local realm:

+- Create and open local realm
+- Add objects to realm
+- Edit object in realm
+- Read all objects of a type
+- Query subset of objects in realm
+- Close realm

 ## Realm Dart SDK